median-man/Bamazon/README.md

 * handle mysql connection errors gracefully (feat/mysql-con-errors)

 ### Supervisor Mode (feature request)
-* Add products.product_sales field to db schema (feat/super)
-* Replace BamazonDB.updateProductQty with updateProduct. (feat/super)
-  * The method should accept a product object and update the product by the id key.
-  * When customer makes a purchase, the product sales should be updated.
 * view sales by department (feat/super/dept-sales)
 * create department (feat/super/dept-create)